What are the payment requirements?

 What time should I pick up my child?

 Parents should arrive shortly before class ends to pick up their student.
-The pick-up/ drop-off point is the Theatre’s front entrance.
+The pick-up/drop-off point is the Theatre’s front entrance.
 Our first priority is your child’s safety.
 Students will not be permitted to wait outside.
 Please be prompt.
-If you are late and the teacher needs to wait with your child, a strict penalty of $25 for every extra 15 minutes will be imposed.

 Will there be a performance at the end of classes?

 Some have a “Sharing Day” on the last day of class for family and friends that may wish to observe.
 This may be an informal performance, a reading of a script, or they might simply share something the class has worked on.
 NOT EVERY CLASS WILL PRESENT A “PLAY” OR OTHER PERFORMANCE FOR SHARING DAY.
 Each instructor will design a sharing day based on the needs and skills of the class.
 If a performance is planned for sharing day, it is intended to be very informal and almost always done without lights, sets, props, or costumes.

 Memorization is encouraged for most presentations.
 Assisting your child in memorization is a wonderful shared experience, especially for children with limited reading skills.
 If a performance of a short play is planned, you can expect some prompting, directions, or suggestions from the teacher.
 Please remember – this is an informal presentation, and the class has had limited time to prepare for sharing day!

 Our classes are very carefully planned to match the skill and emotional level of the student.
 For that reason, we only place students in classes within their age range.

 In order to ensure that students derive maximum benefit and enjoyment from the classroom experience, students who become disruptive or disrespectful will be removed from class with no refund of tuition.